vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

 ## Account Creation

 To use the Bitcoin/Ethereum Nano Apps you have to create a Bitcoin/Ethereum account.
-We will present there the creation of a bitcoin account but it is the same for any application supported by Ledger Live.
+Here is the creation of a bitcoin account but it is the same for any application supported by Ledger Live.

 To create your Bitcoin account: